kubernetes/community/communication/youtube/youtube-guidelines.md

 ## Admins

-- Check the [centralized list of administrators] for contact information.
+- Check the [centralized list of administrators][admins] for contact information.
 - To contact the admin group in Slack, ping `@youtube-admins` in the `#sig-contribex` Slack channel.